devicetree-org/devicetree-specification/source/chapter5-flattened-format.rst

 Alignment
 ---------

+The devicetree blob shall be located at an 8-byte-aligned address.
+To maintain backwards compatibilty for 32-bit machines, 4-byte alignment is supported by some software, but this is not |spec|-compliant.

 For the data in the memory reservation and structure blocks to be used without unaligned memory accesses, they shall lie at suitably aligned memory addresses.
 Specifically, the memory reservation block shall be